pranavkumaarofficial/channel-ai-enterprise/readme.md

 ---

-## Diagrams Included

-The following diagrams are included to document the system design and reasoning flow:

-1. **Multi-agent orchestration overview**
-   High-level view of intent handling, orchestration, and execution boundaries.

 # Context and Workflow Design

 A recurring challenge during development was modeling how user intent, business context, and underlying data interact during real analytical workflows.